How to integrate Share point MCP with Pydantic AI

 Introduction

 This guide walks you through connecting Share point to Pydantic AI using the Composio tool router.
-By the end, you'll have a working Share point agent that can create a new project folder in sharepoint, add a task item to the marketing list, find if john doe exists as a sharepoint user, remove inactive users from the sharepoint team site through natural language commands.
+By the end, you'll have a working Share point agent that can create a new project folder in sharepoint, add a task item to the marketing list, find if john doe exists as a sharepoint user through natural language commands.

 This guide will help you understand how to give your Pydantic AI agent real control over a Share point account through Composio's Share point MCP server.